MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/RevoRPE_Users_Guide.md

 # R Productivity Environment User’s Guide

+>[!IMPORTANT]
+> The R Productivity Environment (RPE) is available only for version 8.0.0 of Revolution R Enterprise 2016.
+It does not apply to Microsoft R Server 2016 or Microsoft R Client.

 ## A Tutorial Introduction

 Revolution R Enterprise for Windows combines the popular R data analysis environment with the power of Microsoft’s Visual Studio Shell to create a full-featured R Productivity Environment™ for data analysis and graphics.
 This chapter introduces you to the Revolution R Enterprise productivity environment by means of a brief tutorial that walks you through the following basic operations: